Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 Is Chest and Tricep A Good Workout?

-Yes, you can train chest and tricep together in your workout regime to gain mass.
-Itโs actually preferred by many fitness gurus and bodybuilders to train them together, since you are already working the tricep when doing chest.
+Yes, you can train your chest and tricep together in your workout regime to gain mass.
+It’s preferred by many fitness gurus and bodybuilders to train them together since you are already working the tricep when doing chest.

 Can I build my chest and Tricep with only dumbbells?